nasoviva/rsschool-cv/cv.md

 * 42School
 * course by Epam: _Introduction to Java_
 * course by Udemy: _IOS App Development Bootcamp_

+## Projects
+* [Weather: ](https://github.com/nasoviva/Weather)  Is a practical project in Swift that provide users with current weather information
+* [Quizzler: ](https://github.com/nasoviva/Quizzler)  This is an application in Swift for taking quiz
+* [So-long: ](https://github.com/nasoviva/so_long)  Small 2D game in C with minilibx
+* [Library: ](https://github.com/nasoviva/java0tutor_for_EPAM/tree/main/final_task)  A console application in Java for managing a library’s book inventory

 ## Skills
 * C, Java Core, OOP, SOLID, Swift, SQLite, UIKit, MVC, SwiftUI